What are radionuclides and how do they get into drinking water?

 If you are served by a community public water system, you can contact the utility for specific information on radionuclides in your water.
 Consumer Confidence Reports (annual water quality reports) issued by the utility in early summer will also contain this information.
 If a standard is exceeded, the utility must notify customers.

 The concentration of radioactive minerals in well water can vary substantially based on rainfall and other factors.
 Thus, at least two samples (taken a month or two apart, if possible) should be taken before conclusions are reached regarding the average concentration of any radionuclide.
 The recommended approach is to request that the laboratory first test for gross alpha.
-If the is gross alpha result is less than 5 picocuries per liter (pCi/L) then no testing for radium 226, radium 228, or uranium is needed because the results will be below the public drinking water standards.
-If the gross alpha result is equal to or greater than 5 pCi/L then testing for radium 226 and radium 228 should be requested of the laboratory.
-If the is gross alpha result is equal to or greater than 15 pCi/L then testing for uranium should also be requested.
+If the is gross alpha result is less than 5 picocuries per liter (pCi/L) then no testing for radium 226, radium 228, or uranium is needed, because the results will be below the public drinking water standards.
+If the gross alpha result is equal to or greater than 5 pCi/L, then testing for radium 226 and radium 228 should be requested.
+If the gross alpha result is equal to or greater than 15 pCi/L, then testing for uranium should also be requested.
 Typical laboratory analytical costs for drinking water samples are: